Star Trek homeSkip to main content

 StarTrek.com

-In TNG episode "The Pegasus," Riker recounts an incident that took place when he had been only seven months out of the Academy, remembering a time when he was an ensign with his "head still ringing with words like 'duty' and 'honor.'"
+In TNG episode "," Riker recounts an incident that took place when he had been only seven months out of the Academy, remembering a time when he was an ensign with his "head still ringing with words like 'duty' and 'honor.'"
 It's a far cry from the self-assured Captain Riker we see in command of the Titan at the climax of "No Small Parts."

 Thanks to the excellent utilization of Trek lore by Lower Decks, Riker's arrival to fend off the powered-up Pakleds is especially meaningful.
 Riker isn't simply a perfectly realized starship captain, sprung from the head of Zeus at just the right moment — we can trace his command all the way back to that fresh-faced ensign who, like Boimler, may have felt that the Boimler Effect really should have been about slavish devotion to one's schedule.